Rotating database certificates when SSL enforcement is enabled

 Required role (Data Hub): DataHubAdmin or EnvironmentAdmin

-If the following warning message is displayed on top of the Management Console window, you must perform the TLS/SSL certificate rotation:
+If the following warning message is displayed on top of the Cloudera Management Console window, you must perform the TLS/SSL certificate rotation:

 If you do not see the warning message, your clusters are not affected or the rotation has already been performed when you recently stopped and started your cluster or the environment.

-CDP provides two options for rotating the expiring database certificates, with and without stopping your cluster:
+Cloudera provides two options for rotating the expiring database certificates, with and without stopping your cluster:

 Rotating the database certificate by stopping and starting your cluster